meanin/dev-to-articles/2018-10-08 Create Azure Storage Account on release pipeline.md

 # Install extension

-An Azure Storage Account is a basic NoSQL database available on an Azure cloud.
-Simple document database for storing not relational data.
+An [Azure Storage Account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview) contains all of your Azure Storage data objects: blobs, files, queues, tables, and disks.
+The table storage is a basic NoSQL database available on the Azure cloud.
+Simple document database for storing non-relational data.
+I will focus on that now.

 To install this extension, you need an organization on Azure DevOps portal.
 You can start [here](https://azure.microsoft.com/en-us/services/devops/?nav=min).
 On this portal, you have to have rights to install extensions.
 Then navigate [here](https://marketplace.visualstudio.com/items?itemName=meanin.storage-account-managment), or search for a `manage storage account release tools` in a release pipeline window like below:
 ![img](img/2018-10-08-create-azure-storage-account-on-release-pipeline/add-tasks.png)